swgee/swgee.github.io/about.md

 <img src="assets/images/headshot.jpg" alt="Me" width="100" height="100" style="border-radius: 50%;">

 Hey!
 I'm Ben.
-I am an InfoSec practitioner that is passionate about the impact technology has on society and culture.
+I am an InfoSec practitioner passionate about technology's impact on society and culture.

-I started this blog to capture information on topics I want to learn more about, and channel my learning into a creative and structured output while sharing with others.
-Such topics include, but are not limited to, security architecture, vulnerability research, new developments in tech, and cyber warfare.
+I started this blog to capture information on topics I want to learn more about and channel my learning into a creative and structured output while sharing with others.
+Such subjects include, but are not limited to, security architecture, vulnerability research, new developments in tech, and cyber warfare.

-Thanks for visiting, feel free to reach out and let me know what you think. :space_invader:
+Thanks for visiting.
+Feel free to reach out and let me know what you think. :space_invader: